karol-preiskorn/karol-preiskorn/README.md

+#### Hi coder 👋

-#### Welcome coder!
-May your bugs be few, your coffee strong, and your 'undefined' always be 'not a problem'.
-Grab your keyboard and let’s turn some spaghetti into clean, gourmet code! 👋
+May your bugs be few, your coffee strong, and your `undefined` always be `not a problem`.
+Grab your keyboard and let’s turn some spaghetti into clean, gourmet code!

 I primarily work on back-end development using ✨PL/SQL✨ and some years in ABAP.
 I also enjoy using 🔭Node.js for backend scripting and 🔭Angular for front-end development.